gSchool/ada-1-intro-to-ruby/06-apis/api-tools.md

 # API Tools

 ## Learning Goals

+By the end of this lesson we will be able to...

 - Identify the need for tools to assist with making API requests
 - Play with `curl`
 - Play with Postman

 ### Tools Intro

 Making API requests from your browser directly (typing in a URL) has it's limitations.
 Oftentimes, API requests require you to pass in additional data (params) or use HTTP Verbs other than `get` (which is all your browser can give you).
 There are many different ways to interact with APIs that give you much more control.

 ### curl

 `curl` is a command you can run in your terminal that will allow to you make HTTP requests.
 Note that `curl` is extremely powerful and does a lot more than what we'll show, but will act as a starting point for us right now.

 In the most basic way, `curl` allows you to retrieve output from HTTP requests.